Top 20 Cargo Airlines in the World | 2026 Global Freighter Fleet Guide | Safe Fly Aviation

 2026 marks a pivotal year for the industry, with several transformative developments reshaping the competitive landscape:

-• Airbus A350F orders have surpassed 60 units as operators prepare for the next generation of wide-body freighters.
+- Airbus A350F orders have passed 100 units (101 from 14 customers as of April 2026) as operators prepare for the next generation of wide-body freighters; entry into service now targets the second half of 2027.

-• Sustainability mandates including CORSIA Phase 2 and EU ETS expansion are increasingly influencing fleet planning decisions.
+- Sustainability mandates, including the run-up to CORSIA's mandatory second phase from 2027 and EU ETS expansion, are increasingly influencing fleet planning decisions.

 2. Key Definitions: FTK, Integrator, ACMI, P2F & More

-Airbus's next-generation wide-body freighter based on the A350 platform.
-Expected service entry 2027–2028.
+- Airbus's next-generation wide-body freighter based on the A350 platform.
+Entry into service has slipped from an original 2025 target to the second half of 2027, largely due to supply-chain constraints (notably Spirit AeroSystems' fuselage sections).
+Orders have passed 100 units.
 Offers significant fuel efficiency and volume advantages over current types.

 3. How Cargo Airlines Are Ranked